silabs-bozont/ArduinoCore-zephyr/README.md

 The `loader` is responsible for managing the interaction between your sketches and the underlying Zephyr system.
 After the initial bootloader installation, the `loader` takes over the sketch loading process automatically.

 To ensure flexibility, the `loader` project is designed to be generic.
-Any necessary modifications for specific boards should be made in the corresponding `DTS overlay` or a special `fixup` file, using appropriate guards to maintain stability.
+Any necessary modifications for specific boards should be made in the corresponding "DTS overlay" or a special "fixup" file, using appropriate guards to maintain compatibility.

-The behavior of the `loader` can be adjusted through the `Mode` menu:
+The behavior of the `loader` can be adjusted through the `Mode` menu of the IDE:
 - `Standard`: The sketch is loaded automatically.
 - `Debug`: The user must type `sketch` in Zephyr's shell, which is accessible via the default Serial.